davodaslanifakor/modaltor/README.md

 Vue.use(VueModalTor)
 ```

-if you are no using any build system you can include it in your project like this ...
+if you are not using any build system you can include it in your project

 ```html
   <script src="/vue-modaltor/dist/vue-modaltor.js"></script>
 ```

-#Example
+# Example
 ```html
  <vue-modaltor  :visible="open" @hide="hideModal">
     <p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod